19 Feb What’s the Most Powerful Tool in Learning and Change Projects That’s Most Often Neglected?

 Have you figured out what it is?
 Of course, like most things in life, it’s not one thing.
 It’s a whole system of ideas.
 But is there a nucleus that binds this system of ideas together?
 Yup.
 It’s the power of thought-provoking questions.
 Thought-provoking questions were the source of the brilliant ideas in those brainstorming sessions.
 And this is what’s so often neglected in poor corporate learning and change initiatives.

 Big deal, right?
 No learning or change practitioner is going to argue against the value of questions in learning.
 Everyone I meet nods when I talk about the power and value of questions in learning.
 It’s a no-brainer, right?
 Well I started my career as a master trainer.
 Later I became an instructional designer.
-And then I co-founded an elearning company.
+And then I co-founded a digital learning company.
 And through all this I realized a simple truth.
 In learning and change projects, too often questions are superficial – or worse – counter-productive.
-I can’t capture in this post all that we’ve learned about using questions in elearning or change projects.
+I can’t capture in this post all that we’ve learned about using questions in digital coaching or change projects.
 But what I’d like to share with you are three ideas orbiting the nucleus, which we might call ‘thought provoking questions’.

 1. User-centered learning

-When we approach the design of an elearning or change project, one of our primary goals is to discover the best thought-provoking questions to help people learn and change their behavior.
+When we approach the design of an automated coaching or change project, one of our primary goals is to discover the best thought-provoking questions to help people learn and activate behavior change.
 Central to this approach is putting the user (rather than the information) first.
 It’s user-centered learning, rather than curriculum-centered or information-centered.

 Don’t all instructional designers and change management practitioners put the learner first?
 No. In our experience, even when designers and change agents are aware of the need to put learners at the center of the learning or change process, the sheer mass of information they’re working with exerts a kind of gravitational force on their attention; pulling it toward the information and away from the receivers of the information.
 Wow, that’s a mouthful!
 In a nutshell, designers usually think more about the information than about the learners.